eclipse-esmf/esmf-sdk/core/sds-aspect-model-aas-generator/README.md

 with the AAS xml file in it.

-Should the generator be integrated into custom implementations, the class `AspectModelAASGenerator` with its method `io.openmanufacturing.sds.aspectmodel.aas.AspectModelAASGenerator.generateOutput` is the proper entry point.
-It expects an `io.openmanufacturing.sds.metamodel.Aspect` and returns a `ByteArrayOutputStream`.
+Should the generator be integrated into custom implementations, the class `AspectModelAASGenerator` with its method `org.eclipse.esmf.aspectmodel.aas.AspectModelAASGenerator.generateOutput` is the proper entry point.
+It expects an `org.eclipse.esmf.metamodel.Aspect` and returns a `ByteArrayOutputStream`.